muratk5n/thirdwave/en/README.md

 ---

-LPO's new Energy Infrastructure Reinvestment (EIR) Program provides a powerful U.S. Department of Energy (DOE) financing mechanism to help meet national emissions reduction goals by transforming old or dirty energy infrastructure into new or modernized clean assets and revitalizing communities where old energy infrastructure sits.

-'The entire energy infrastructure ecosystem qualifies to come into the 1706 program to be repurposed,' [said] Jigar Shah, head of DOE’s Loan Programs Office. '[The EIR program] can help replace coal plants with clean energy, switch gas pipelines to hydrogen, upgrade transmission, and more.'"
+DOE: "LPO's new Energy Infrastructure Reinvestment (EIR) Program provides a powerful [DOE] financing mechanism to help meet national emissions reduction goals by transforming old or dirty energy infrastructure into new or modernized clean assets and revitalizing communities where old energy infrastructure sits.
+'The entire energy infrastructure ecosystem qualifies to come into the 1706 program to be repurposed,' [said..] head of DOE’s Loan Programs Office. '[The EIR program] can help replace coal plants with clean energy, switch gas pipelines to hydrogen, upgrade transmission, and more.'"

 ---